ShubhamAnandJain/IMC-Prosperity-2023-Stanford-Cardinal/README.md

 3. Use some sort of momentum based ideas for Baguettes: we noticed that Baguettes usually go on a strong upward or downward run, which allowed momemtum-based strategies to work well.
 We were able to make a consistent 5-20k PnL on one of our signals, but changing the parameters slightly changed these numbers from -30k to 50k.
 We ended up not taking the risk here, and removed this signal.

+Some of our main ideas in the final round were to be rigorous about not overfitting, and avoiding complicated models due to the lack of test data.
+In retrospect this was justified, looking at the lower scores most other teams in the top 10 got in Round 5.

 #### Final results

 After all was said and done, we ended up in...
 2nd place.
 While this is a good result, this competition had announced a prize only for top 1, so it hurt a bit being 2nd...
 Also, the AWS Lambda errors left a bit of a sour taste in our mouths.